johndohoneyjr/AzureDataFactory-Mongo2Cosmos/README.md

  can watch the progress in the Debug pane, or Click the Monitor Icon and see all triggered or Debug runs

+ I also decided to dump this to Azure Blob storage in JSON format.

  # Summmary
  Azure Data Factory is a power tool to move data around, whether inside of Azure or to and from Azure.
 Many fine tutorial exist, but most of this is rather intuitive, and